MPC-Pipe: an Efficient Pipeline Scheme for Secure Multi-party Machine Learning Inference: Acknowledgment

-Beaver triples are three numbers in the same numerical field such that $C=A \cdot B$, and the triple is additively shared to MPC servers.
-Those triples are useful to compute $X \cdot Y$ in additive shares.
-Each MPC server will need to follow algorithm~\ref{alg:beavermult}.
+\textbf{Beaver Triple Generation in Offline Phase:} Beaver triples are three numbers in the same numerical field such that $C=A \cdot B$, and the triple is additively shared to MPC servers. $A$ and $B$ are random values.
+The process of MPC servers deriving shared Beaver Triples is called the offline phase of MPC multiplications because the offline phase is not dependent on any multiplication operands, and it can be performed ahead of any input.

-For MPC clients to recover the final product of multiplication, they need to sum all the $[z_i]$s from MPC servers.
-It is easy to see that:
+\textbf{Beaver Triple Usage in Online Phase:} MPC servers will follow the online phase Algorithm~\ref{alg:beavermult} to compute $X \cdot Y$ using the additive shares of $X$,$Y$, and the Beaver Triples.
+This paper focuses on online phase runtime reduction, which is input-dependent.

-Note that both $A$ and $B$ are sampled from a uniform random variable such that $X-A$ and $Y-B$ leak no information about $X$ and $Y$.
+After the online phase, for MPC clients to recover the final product of multiplication, they need to sum all the $[z_i]$s from MPC servers, such that $\sum_{i=1}^{N} [z_i] = XY = Z$.
+Note that the Beaver Triples $A$ and $B$ are sampled from a uniform random variable such that $X-A$ and $Y-B$ leak no information about $X$ and $Y$.